Biocxifu/SpotSweeper/README.md

 ```

 ```
-### Contact to SpaCet
+### Contact to SpaCET
 SpaCet also provide the mailngant score and immune infiltration score.
-This function can Run SpaCet and import the result from SpaCET object into Seurat object.
+This function can Run SpaCET deconvolution and import the result from SpaCET object into Seurat object.
 ```

 ```